louisetxz/m6a-detection-project/README.md

-├── test.py                       # Script for evaluating the model on test data ├── utils.py                      # Script containing all relevant functions used in the testing script ├── train.ipynb                   # Notebook for training and tuning the model ├── cnn_selected.h5               # Final trained model file │
+├── test.py                       # Script for evaluating the model on test data ├── utils.py                      # Script containing all relevant functions used in the testing script ├── train.ipynb                   # Notebook for training and tuning the model ├── final_task2.ipynb             # Notebook for testing model to predict m6A sites in all SG-NEx direct RNA-Seq data sets ├── cnn_selected.h5               # Final trained model file │
 ├── CITATION.cff                  # Citation for this repository